songlinjian/Yeti-Project/doc/Experiment-Protocol.md

    be done again.)

 3. Yeti Test
-   The next phase actually running the experiment on the Yeti network.
+   The next phase actually running the experiment on the Yeti network or some kind of Parallel system in Yeti testbed.
    Details of this will depend on the experiment.
 It must be coordinated with the Yeti participants.

 4. Report of Findings
-   When completed, a report of the findings of the experiment should be made.
+   When completed, a report of the findings of the experiment should be made with a fixed name format like yeti-001 document.
 It need not be an extensive document.
 (This may be delayed, for example if the experimenter wishes to publish a paper in a peer-reviewed journal first.)

 Sample Proposal Template
 ========================